rubberduck203/VendingMachineKata/README.md

 One that doesn't keep track of the coins.

 Maybe more suited for a different kata.
 Perhaps a Parking Meter Kata.

+ - Next time, don't focus on the display state.
+Focus on the state of the machine.
+   - No money
+   - Has money
+   - ??